airbrake/airbrake-ios/README.markdown

                         environmentName:<# environment #>];

 The API key argument expects your Hoptoad project API key.
 The environment name you provide will be used to categorize received crash reports in the Hoptoad web interface.
-You can substitute several useful values into this parameter as a formatted string like:

-  - `HTNotifierBundleVersion`
-  - `HTNotifierBuildDate`
-  - `HTNotifierBuildTime`

-For convenience, the notifier provides you a few factory environment names that should cover most scenarios.
-They are:
+The notifier provides several factory environment names that you are free to use.

-  - `HTNotifierDevelopmentEnvironment` - this string includes the build date and time
+  - `HTNotifierDevelopmentEnvironment`
-  - `HTNotifierAdHocEnvironment` - this string includes the build date
+  - `HTNotifierAdHocEnvironment`
-  - `HTNotifierAppStoreEnvironment` - this string includes the bundle version
+  - `HTNotifierAppStoreEnvironment`
+  - `HTNotifierReleaseEnvironment`

 #Testing